 The Bell Witch Is Early America’s First Documented Poltergeist Haunting

-In the early 1800s, a family by the name of Bell moved to the Red River bottomland in Tennessee.
-Subsequently, the family settled in a community that later became known as Adams.
+In the early 1800’s, a family by the name of Bell moved to the Red River Bottom Land in Tennessee.
+The family settled in a community that later became known as Adams County.
 It’s there that the Bells prospered and became respected members of the community.

 A Strange Animal Baffles John Bell

 As the story goes, one day in 1817, John Bell and his oldest son were out hunting when they encountered a strange looking dog.
-Shocked by the appearance of the thing which they reported to have the body of a dog and the head of a rabbit (this sounds like an *elemental), Bell shot at it several times to no avail.
-The animal just vanished, and John Bell thought nothing more about the incident–at least not until after dinner.
-That evening, the Bells began hearing “beating” sounds on the outside walls of their house.
-These mysterious sounds continued with increasing intensity.
+Shocked by the appearance of the thing which they reported to have the body of a dog and the head of a rabbit (this sounds like an *elemental), Bell shot at the animal several times but missed it.
+Mysterious, the animal just vanished every time Bell fire at it.
+Eventually, John Bell forgot all about the weird incident and went on hunting.
+That evening, the Bells began hearing banging sounds on the outside walls of the farm house.
+These mysterious and frightening sounds continued every evening after that.

 As time went on, the Bells began to hear more strange noises.
-Rapping and loud thumping noises were experienced by the Bell’s on a regular basis.
-Moreover, these mysterious sounds continued with increased intensity.
+Rapping, thumping noises, and now moaning, continued occurring on a regular basis.
+Moreover, the unexplainable sounds increased in intensity rather than diminishing.

-The phenomena escalated, the sounds of faint whispering voices occurred in many places around the farmhouse.
-Even more bizarre, what sounded like a feeble old woman crying, or singing hymns, was heard more than once.
-The encounters escalated, and the Bells’ youngest daughter, Betsy, began experiencing physical, brutal attacks by the entity.
+Frighteningly, the Bells’ youngest daughter, Betsy, began experiencing physical brutal attacks by the unseen entity.
 Betsy frequently had her hair pulled, was flung around, often pinched, severely scratched, and regularly stuck with pins.
-At times she was even beaten.
-Eventually, the wrath of the poltergeist focused on John Bell Sr. and the “witch” physically assaulted him for over two years.
+At times she was even beaten about the face and body.
+Eventually, the wrath of the poltergeist focused on John Bell Sr. and the “witch” proceeded to physically assaulted him for over two years.

 On the morning of December 20, 1820, after a long battle with a mysterious condition that swelled the tongue and caused trouble eating, John Bell breathed his last breath.
 As family and friends began to leave John Bell’s burial site, the “spirit” laughed loudly and sang a cheerful song about a bottle of brandy.
 Did John Bell actually die from the “Bell Witch’s” horrible torment?
 We’ll never know.
-It is documented, however, that the poltergeist phenomena was so strong and witnessed by so many people (including future president Andrew Jackson), it’s hard to believe that just one living person could have created such an extensive hoax.
-(See postscript below)
+It is documented, however, that the poltergeist phenomena was so strong and witnessed by so many people, it’s difficult to imagine that just one person could have perpetrated such an extensive and long-lasting hoax.
+(See postscript below.)

 *”Poltergeist” comes from the German words poltern, “to knock” and “rumbling spirit” and “noisy spirit.”
 The supernatural being behind the physical upheaval is supposedly responsible for disturbances such as loud noises and objects that thrown around.
 Recorded poltergeist activity goes as far back as ancient Roman times.